Originally published in The Leninist No.7 April 1984. Available on our archive here

 The 38th (liquidationist) Congress of our Party does not compare at all favourably with the First Conference of Supporters of The Leninist, especially in the manner in which business was conducted (see The Leninist No.6, Editorial).
 Unlike the First Conference, the platform at the Congress in November stifled all debate and exchange of opinion, severely restricted floor speakers’ time, and generally set its seal on a Eurocommunist takeover.
 Whereas, as stated above, First Conference floor speakers were allowed ten minutes on each occasion they spoke and sometimes more by permission of Conference, the Congress closed session saw a farcical one minute limit imposed with swingeing restrictions on speech content within that time.
 Some delegates to Congress were prevented from speaking at all in the closed session.

 In the manner of its preparation, its proceedings, and its decisions, the First Conference roundly answered the bludgeoning crudity of the Euro hijackers who ruled the roost at the 38th (liquidationist) Congress.
-The First Conference was a shining example of communist discussion, and communist morality.
+The First Conference was a shining example of communist discussion, communist discipline and communist morality.
 It was a lighthouse to comrades about to be wrecked on the rocks of the Euro victory at the Congress.
-As the antithesis of liquidationism, the First Conference proclaimed that this is our Party, the Party of Leninism, and that all pro-Party forces must shoulder the burden of reclaiming it.
+As the antithesis of liquidationism, the First Conference proclaimed that this is our Party, the party of Leninism, and that all pro-Party forces must shoulder the burden of reclaiming it.

 Even The Leninist has not been totally immune from the negative influences emanating from the Congress.
 At the First Conference, one comrade who had violated communist morality and exhibited serious political weakness had to be removed from our leadership; we eventually had to part company with this comrade and two others.
-Despite the weakness exhibited this comrade and its effect on the beginning of the First Conference, by the second day there were very good grounds for expecting The Leninist to advance, with its comrades united like fingers of a fist, rallying round the new leadership and being encouraged by its bold perspective of reforging the Communist Party.
+Despite the weakness exhibited by this comrade and its effect on the beginning of the First Conference, by the second day there were very good grounds for expecting The Leninist to advance, with its comrades united like the fingers of a fist, rallying round the new leadership and being encouraged by its bold perspective of reforging the Communist Party.

 Open discussion as the means of resolving difficulties was the great strength of the First Conference.
 In comparison with the manoeuvrings of opportunists at the Congress and the victory of the Euros, the First Conference provides a sounding board for the battles that lie before Leninists.

 One decision of The Leninist First Conference which immediately promotes the fight against the liquidation of our Party confronts every reader of The Leninist.
 That decision is the one to produce The Leninist in this new format as a monthly paper.
-The Leninist had previously concentrated on theoretical questions and especially those affecting the inner-Party struggle.
+The Leninist has previously concentrated on theoretical questions and especially those affecting the inner-Party struggle.
 Its new form will still enable this role to be fulfilled by means of supplements.
 However, its extra thrust will now be toward filling the role of propagandist of Leninism as well as its ideologue.

-The Leninist First Conference thus concretized the current paramount question of pro-Partyism.
+The Leninist First Conference thus concretised the current paramount question of pro-Partyism.
 It was the debate on pro-Partyism at the First Conference that produced a concluding decision fully recognising what is daily more evident: The Leninist must become the motor of pro-Partyism.
 Nothing is immutable, especially in politics, however, and all pro-Party elements should realise that success for The Leninist spells for pro-Partyism.
 The crisis in our Party cries out for Leninism to be put squarely before it constantly.
 Thus The Leninist must be sustained at least as a monthly.
 This was the perspective of the First Conference, and that The Leninist participate ever more decisively as the Party crisis deepens.
 The courageous efforts of all supporters will be required to achieve even more frequent publication of The Leninist to match the requirements of the Party situation.
 As the First Conference underlined, The Leninist in its new form is set fair to make the urgent and crucial contribution essential to saving our party for Leninism.